-Thank you for reading this far! 🙂 The Rise of the Stone will be released on 16 May 2022, and you can pre-order it here.
-If you’d like to read the previous story which led to this prequel (through my dream), The Path of the Stone is available on Amazon, Barnes and Noble, Smashwords, and all major online book retailers.
+Thank you for reading this far! 🙂 The Rise of the Stone was released on 16 May 2022, and you can order it here.
+If you’d like to read the previous story which led to this prequel (through my dream), The Path of the Stone is available on Amazon.

 Amazon disclaimer: as an Amazon associate, I earn a small comission from qualifying purchases at no extra cost to you.